seraco/blog-sebastia/_posts/2024-02-13-reviewing-pull-requests.md

 ### 5. Focusing on detailed review

-I leave the changes that need my best attention to details for the end.
+I leave the changes that need my best attention to detail for the end.

 ### Active engagement: leaving comments